JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

-# Lyapunov Exponents
+# Lyapunov exponents
-Lyapunov exponents measure rates of separation of nearby trajectories in the flow of a dynamical system.
+Lyapunov exponents measure exponential rates of separation of nearby trajectories in the flow of a dynamical system.
 The [Wikipedia](https://en.wikipedia.org/wiki/Lyapunov_exponent) and the [Scholarpedia](http://www.scholarpedia.org/article/Lyapunov_exponent) entries have a lot of valuable information about the history and usage of these quantities.

 This page treats systems where the equations of motion are known.
 If instead you have numerical data, see the [nonlinear timeseries analysis page](nlts).

-## Lyapunov Spectrum
+## Lyapunov spectrum
 The function `lyapunovs` calculates the entire spectrum of the Lyapunov exponents of a system:
 ```@docs